CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/lab02-gettingstarted.md

 ## Pre-requisites

-Basic understanding of Azure concepts, and familiarity with RBAC, resource tagging, and Azure Policy management.
+Basic understanding of Azure concepts and familiarity with RBAC, resource tagging, and Azure Policy management.

 ## Architecture